ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_d: II and III only
    :answer_e: I, II, III, and IV
    :correct: d
-   :feedback_a: Remember that sub classes do not inherit constructors from the parent class.
+   :feedback_a: Remember that subclasses do not inherit constructors from the parent class.
    :feedback_b: II is correct, but constructors are not inherited.
-   :feedback_c: III is correct, but remember that all mutator and accessor methods are inherited by the sub class.
+   :feedback_c: III is correct, but remember that all public methods are inherited by the subclass.
-   :feedback_d: Sub classes inherit mutator and accessor methods from the parent class, but they do not inherit constructors or instance variables.
+   :feedback_d: Subclasses inherit mutator and accessor methods from the parent class, but they do not inherit constructors or private instance variables (don't have direct access to these).
    :feedback_e: Constructors and private instance variables are not inherited from the parent class.
-II and III are correct, but GoldenRetriever would not inherit the constructor and the instance variables.
+II and III are correct, but GoldenRetriever would not inherit the constructor and the private instance variables (would not have direct access to these).

    The Dog class is shown below.
 The GoldenRetriever class inherits from the Dog class.
-Which methods and variables are passed to the GoldenRetriever class?
+Which methods and variables does the GoldenRetriever class inherit?

    .. code-block:: java